 A Facility Manager plays a key role to maintain and enhance compliance in life safety of the building and occupants from a wide range of possible emergencies.
 There is no room for error: as a facility manager, you must be vigilant in keeping the property and people safety by focusing on details and regular safety

-Improving shopping centre fire evacuation preparedness is now in the spotlight, following news about the large fire that engulfed a shopping strip in Auburn.
+Improving shopping centre fire evacuation preparedness is now in the spotlight, following news about the Chadstone Shopping Centre fire.

 Evacuations scenarios in shopping centres are unique.
-Because it is a public place, occupants of the malls are transient, apart from those who work in the shops.
-Hence, facility managers must ensure
+Because it is a public place, occupants of the malls are transient apart from those who work in the shops.
+Hence, facility managers must ensure that tenant and mall staff